jonathanprill/timedcodequiz/README.md

 # Challenge 4 - Code Quiz

 The client would like a quiz to test a programmers knowlege of coding.
 They would like it to be timed and to save high scores.
+Also when an question in answered incorrectly, time is subtracted from the timer.

 The link to deployed website: